[Focus] Plastic and carbon proposals to help plug Brexit budget gap

 However, according to the European Parliament, Ireland, Latvia, Denmark, Greece, Austria and Hungary also recycle plastic packaging at a low rate.

-According to the European Council, this new plastic tax for member states could generate on average €6.6bn per year.
+This new plastic tax for member states could generate on average €6.6bn per year.

 Bloc imports carbon tax?